The Role of Marketing in Imagining a Better Post-Pandemic World: Addressing Structural Disparities, Sustainability and Social Change

 Prepare and submit an extended abstract in PDF format.
 Poster submissions must include the title and an extended abstract of 750-1000 words plus selected references.
 The abstract should summarize the research, including the conceptual framework, description of the method, data, results, and conclusions.
 Authors also have the option of including one table summarizing results and/or one figure (these also do not count against the word limit).

-In addition to the manuscript, please prepare brief descriptions clearly stating your (1) Research Question, (2) Method and Data used (not applicable for nonempirical papers), (3) Key Contributions, and (4) Summary of Findings.
-This should not be included in the same document with the manuscript; rather, these descriptions will be pasted in the appropriate spaces during the online submission process.
+In addition to the manuscript, please prepare brief descriptions clearly stating your (1) Research Question, (2) Method and Data used (not applicable for non-empirical papers), (3) Key Contributions, and (4) Summary of Findings.

-To assure a blind review, authors must avoid revealing their identities in the body or reference section of the paper.
+To assure an anonymous review, authors must avoid revealing their identities in the body or reference section of the paper.
 Authors should do the following:

 - Do not include a front page with author-identifying information.

-At the time of submission via Ex Ordo, the submitter will be asked to provide complete contact information for all authors including name, mailing address, phone number, and email.
-All details, including the physical mailing addresses, are required.
+At the time of submission via Ex Ordo, the submitter will be asked to provide contact information for all authors including name, affiliation and email.

 Confirmation that your abstract was submitted successfully will be sent via email to the submitter.